Louexes/FACT-AI-2025/README.md

 # GNNBoundary Reproducibility Study

-This repo contains the implementation of the reproducibility study of the paper "[GNNBoundary: Towards Explaining Graph Neural Networks Through the Lens of Decision Boundaries]" conducted at the University of Amsterdam.
+This repo contains the implementation of the reproducibility study of the paper "[GNNBoundary: Towards Explaining Graph Neural Networks Through the Lens of Decision Boundaries]".

 ## Reproducibility test files
 The reproduction files of the core study are: